 As we were walking along the streets around Siam Square, we noticed some temporary street stalls set up at the corner and we were delighted to find pretty little trinkets and handmade handphone cases at one of the stalls.
 We watched them decorate the cases and bought some, we had a very hard time deciding because they were all too cute!
 So creative and talented.
 Zizi and me were so happy with our buys.

-After shopping, we took a tuk-tuk in search of cheap thai massage!
+After shopping, we took a tuk-tuk in search of Thai massage!

 The streets of Bangkok at night was quite safe.
 Zizi and me walked quite a distance after our tuk-tuk ride (the driver stopped us at a expensive massage parlour that he was probably earning commission from but more tips on a later entry).
 It felt good crossing the roads, watching the street lights and shopping in a foreign country with your best friend.
 We felt so free and independent.
 But of course, be wary of your surrounding, don’t wear expensive watches and jewellery, don’t walk into strange dark alleys, follow the traffic rules and signs and carry only what is necessary.
 Basically, be street smart and you’ll be fine.
 The thais are quite friendly people and most can speak English so if you ever do need directions, you can politely ask around.